CorsoSource/birdsong/README.md

 ## Contributing

 Feel free to send suggestions and bug notices (especially if the API shifts/upgrades and is not caught quickly).
 Features requests are also welcome, though this is primarily meant to act as an interface wrapper library rather than an extension (though 'unpythonic' constructs will be considered bugs :)

+Special thanks to @nfornicola for the update for Canary's v2 API as well as numerous improvements and extra functions!
+ - `getTagData2`
+ - `getTagContext`
+ - `getAnnotations`
+ - Tweaks for performance
+ - Updates to test suite
+ - ... and documentation (huge help, thanks!)

 ## License